blancavazquez/CardioSeries/readme.md

 ## CardioSeries: multivariate time series forecasting model

-Code for generating of EHR synthetics
+This repository contains the code for generating of EHR synthetics based on dilated causal convolutional neural networks.